Skip to main content

 Prepare your own package publishing server

-Next Design's package server is compliant with the NuGet V2/V3 protocol.
+Next Design package servers comply with the NuGet V2/V3 protocol.
 To release a server that can only be accessed by a limited number of users, such as an organization, you need to prepare your own NuGet server.
-For more information, see Microsoft's Host your own NuGet feeds(https://docs.microsoft.com/en-us/nuget/hosting-packages/overview).
+For more information, see Microsoft's Hosting your own NuGet feed.

 If you want it to work with all app versions, set the number directly under extensions to 2.0.